Board of Directors

 McKenzie Miller - Culinary Manager

 Chef McKenzie earned her degree in culinary arts from the Culinary Institute of America in Hyde Park, New York.
 She took what she learned at school to a French brasserie in Virginia before making her way back home to Durango.
 One Valentine’s Day, she offered to volunteer at Manna in hopes of sharing her culinary knowledge with other staff members.
 Her relationship with Manna grew and she was asked to come onboard as the culinary manager for Manna’s new program.
 McKenzie takes pride in knowing that not only is the Manna culinary program helping to put people to work, it’s also contributing to the local talent pool and providing establishments with qualified employees.
-Having a positive impact on those in need and as well as her community is what she values the most in her job.
+Having a positive impact on those in need as well as her community is what she values the most in her job.
+To reach McKenzie, please email her at email@example.com or call (970) 385-5095 ext.
+4.

 Liz Stellrecht - Support Service Specialist